strategineer/personal-website/content/bin/rpg/glogm/index.md

 # Introduction for New Players

-**There are elements of chance.**: Ever played cops and robbers or any other made-up games?
+**There are elements of chance.**

+Ever played cops and robbers or any other made-up games?
 Did you ever meet the one kid who said "Nuh uh, you didn't hit me, I have a bulletproof vest!"
 In this game of make-believe, there are a few rules to help decide who hits who, and how hard, and other things like that.

-**Your characters are also going to have some random numbers assigned to them.
+Your characters are also going to have some random numbers assigned to them.
 Sometimes the numbers will be good, and sometimes they'll be bad, and there's not much you can do about it.
 In this game the numbers aren't that important.
 Sometimes, a character will terrible stats and survive for ages, while a character with brilliant stats dies in the first hour of game.

-There are elements of skill.**: In Settlers of Catan, the rules are fixed and solid and balanced.
+**There are elements of skill.**

+In Settlers of Catan, the rules are fixed and solid and balanced.
 You can't go "Hey Steve, I'll take my Knights and you take your Knights and we'll go pillage that Sheep tile."
 That's not in the rules.
 And that's fine.
 But in a game like this, you can come up with any plans you want to.
 In that way the game is like a real world, and the people in it are like real people.
 Nobody minds too much if you go around smashing pottery and looting houses in a video game, but in this game, that sort of thing has real consequences.
 Similarly, you can't lure Bowser out of his castle with a delicious meal in the video game because cooking wasn't coded into the game.

 Coming up with a good plan and executing that plan is important.
 Be smart.
 Pay attention.
 Think of solutions that the rules don't cover.

-**In Character vs Out of Character**: You don't have to do silly voices or wear costumes.
+**In Character vs Out of Character**

+You don't have to do silly voices or wear costumes.
 You'll figure out how comfortable you are acting as your character as we go along.
 The main thing, right now, is to remember that your character knows things you don't know, and that you know things your character doesn't know.

 Your character knows things about the world that you, as a player, don't know.
 They know how to ride a horse or make poison or identify magic runes.
 If there's a situation where that applies, I'll just tell you what your character knows.
 If I'm not sure, I might make you roll for it.